huggingface/datasets/datasets/cs_restaurants/README.md

 ### Supported Tasks and Leaderboards

-- `other-stuctured-to-text`: The dataset can be used to train a model for data-to-text generation: from a desired dialogue act, the model must produce textual output that conveys this intention.
+- `other-structured-to-text`: The dataset can be used to train a model for data-to-text generation: from a desired dialogue act, the model must produce textual output that conveys this intention.

 ### Languages